Parth-11022004/dummy_coffee_machine/readme.md

 The program also checks for errors when entering numbers or choices.
 It shows the price list before ordering and does not crash if wrong input is entered.

----

-Both versions simulate a coffee machine that tracks resources and makes coffee based on user input.